-I do recommend adding some fine sea salt to the popcorn, because it seems to balance out the cheesy flavor, making it even more irresistible.
+I do recommend adding a tiny pinch of fine sea salt to the popcorn, because it seems to balance out the cheesy flavor, making it even more irresistible.

 Make White Cheddar Popcorn

-If you prefer white cheddar popcorn, it’s just as easy to make!
+If you prefer white cheddar popcorn for a classic snack, it’s just as easy to make!
 Instead of buying a regular box of macaroni and cheese, grab a white cheddar mac and cheese box – just be sure it’s the kind that uses cheese powder.

 Which Cheese Powder is Best?

 There are so many varieties of boxed mac and cheese out there it might seem overwhelming to really know which one to get to make cheddar popcorn.

 The best answer I can give you is one that you like to eat!
 The same cheese flavor will come through – just more intensely – on the popcorn.
 My favorites are either Kraft or Annie’s; I do have to say I did not prefer the store-brand mac and cheese powder.
 It was a little sweet for my taste.